rnd-team-dev/plotoptix/README.rst

 Development path
 ================

-This is still an early version.
-There are some important features not available yet, eg. ticks and labels on plot axes.
+This is still an experimental version in many aspects.

 PlotOptiX is basically an interface to RnD.SharpOptiX library which we are developing and using in our Studio.
 RnD.SharpOptiX offers much more functionality than it is now available through PlotOptiX.
-We'll progressively add more to PlotOptiX if there is interest in this project (download, star, and `become our Patron <https://www.patreon.com/rndteam>`__ if you like it!).
+We progressively add more to PlotOptiX based mostly on the interest of our patrons and applications that this project supports.

+Download, star, and `become our Patron <https://www.patreon.com/rndteam>`__ if you like the project.
+Get in touch, share your use case, we are always happy to help and take part in exciting ideas of our users.
-The idea for development is:

-1. Binaries for Linux (done in v0.3.0).
-2. Migrate to OptiX 7.0 (done in v0.7.0).
-3. Complete the plot layout / cover more raytracing features.
-4. Convenience functions for various plot styles.
-Other GUI's.

-   *Here, the community input is possible and warmly welcome!*

 Examples
 ========